-- Installing related devices such as pumps or filters in accessible areas: Under the patio, inside the fenced area or more than 1 m away from the pool or fence.
+- Placing related devices such as pumps or filters in areas that are difficult to access: Under the patio, inside the fenced area or more than 1 m away from the pool or fence.

 Even if your units are solid and up to current standards, there is still a risk of drowning.
-That’s why the Lifesaving Society reminds us that we have to make safety a priority and make sure there is adequate surveillance at all times.Summary:
+The Lifesaving Society provides a few tips and precautions you should always take:

 - Be prepared to act in the event of an emergency.

-If you’re under the influence of alcohol, don’t get in the hot tub.
-The same rule applies to your guests!
+If you’ve had a few drinks, it’s probably better to enjoy the hot tub another day.
+The same is true for your guests!
 The hot water can make you sleepy or increase the effect of alcohol.

-- Remember that using a hot tub is not advised for some people: Pregnant women, children under five and people with high blood pressure or cardiac problems.
+Monitor the temperature of your hot tub Using a hot tub is not advised for certain people: pregnant women, children under five and people with high blood pressure or cardiac problems.

-- Pick up all toys floating in the pool and make sure all points of access are securely closed after swimming so children are not tempted to go back and swim by themselves.
+- Lastly, pick up all toys floating in the pool and make sure all points of access are securely closed so children are not tempted to go back and swim by themselves.

 Your insurance broker is there to help you prevent losses.
 Feel free to contact him or her!